lmullen/gender/cran-comments.md

 This is an patch to the gender package due to a change in an API called by the package.
+This also fixes non-canonical CRAN URLs as requested.

 ## Testing environments